 We even passed a distillery where they run mango vodka, but we found that sweet vodka somehow did not suit us.

-Mareeba Wetlands happened to be a well organised visitor centre that even offers accommodation in safari tents.
-They offer self-guided walking trails, guided boat cruise, canoeing and twilight safari.
+Mareeba Wetlands happened to be a well-organised visitor centre that even offers accommodation in safari tents.
+They offer self-guided walking trails, guided boat cruises, canoeing and twilight safari.

 The main building is placed at the billabong with a viewing deck to observe the birds.
 The billabong was one of the most beautiful wetlands that we have seen so far.
 We could not stay long as we still had a long drive.

 Funny, on our way out we were ‘patrolled’ by two emus.
 I think they were checking if we did not leave some rubbish behind. 🙂